MA IN ENGLISH

 This is not a PDE Certification Program and does not lead to PA Teaching Certification.

 The Gender and Women's Studies certificate permits you to pursue specialized graduate coursework in Gender and Women’s studies while also earning your MA in English.
 This interdisciplinary 15-credit certificate program permits you to take courses focused on topics related to gender and sexuality from a wide range of graduate programs at Villanova, including History, Communication, Theater, Philosophy, Education, Psychology, Political Science and the Law School.
-Two courses from your English MA can also be counted toward the certificate.
+Students are permitted to count two courses from the certificate toward their MA and one course from the MA toward their certificate.

 Learn more about the Graduate Certificate in Gender and Women's Studies.

 This program invites applications from those candidates who have already attained a Master’s degree (in English or Education) and who wish to extend or advance their graduate study.